Baby Mama (film): Plot

-Successful single business executive Kate Holbrook from Philadelphia has always prioritized her career over her personal life.
-Now at age 37, she finally decides to have her own child, but discovers she has a T-shaped uterus, minimizing her chances of becoming pregnant.
-Also denied the chance to adopt, Kate hires immature, obnoxious, South Philadelphian Angie Ostrowski to become her surrogate mother.
+Successful single business executive Kate Holbrook, from Philadelphia, has focused primarily on her career and decides at age 37 that she wants to have a child.
+After learning that she has a T-shaped uterus, which reduces her chances of becoming pregnant, she considers other options for starting a family.
+When her attempt to adopt is unsuccessful, Kate hires Angie Ostrowski, a woman from South Philadelphia, to serve as her surrogate mother.
+The two women subsequently become involved in a complicated arrangement that develops beyond their initial agreement.

 After learning from Chaffee Bicknell, the steely head of their surrogacy center, that Angie has become pregnant, Kate prepares for motherhood in her own typically driven fashion; reading childcare books, baby-proofing the apartment, and researching top pre-schools.
 However, her strategy is upended when Angie shows up at her door, having been kicked out by her common-law husband Carl.
 Their conflicting personalities put them at odds as Kate learns first-hand about balancing motherhood and career, especially when she begins dating the owner of a local blended-juice cafe, Rob Ackerman.

 Unbeknownst to Kate, Angie's in-vitro fertilization procedure had failed and she is feigning the pregnancy, hoping to ultimately run off with her payment.
 She starts to regret lying, but continually puts off confessing.
 During an ultrasound, Angie discovers she is actually pregnant.

-She quickly realizes the baby is hers and Carl's and decides to keep it.
+Angie quickly realizes the baby is hers and Carl's and decides to keep it.
 Carl shows up at Kate's baby shower to expose Angie, forcing her to admit the truth.
 Kate, however, insists that the baby could still be hers, as Angie did not wait the recommended two weeks after the procedure before taking the test.

 A court hearing determines that the baby is Angie's, and Angie passionately apologizes to Kate.
 As the women meet face-to-face after the proceedings, Angie's water breaks and Kate rushes her to the hospital, then passes out during the birth.
-As she wakes up, the doctor supervising Angie tells Kate that she's two months pregnant (the result of her relationship with Rob).
+As she wakes up, the doctor supervising Angie tells Kate that she is two months pregnant (the result of her relationship with Rob).
 After receiving the news, she visits Angie, who is holding her newborn daughter Stef, named for Gwen Stefani.
 Kate forgives Angie and they become best friends, ultimately changing each other for the better.

 A year later at Stef's first-birthday party, Kate and Rob have had a daughter and are engaged, and Angie and Kate have retained a sister-like relationship.
 Although he does not reunite with Angie, Carl stays close to his daughter and takes parenting classes.
-In the final scene, Angie and Kate sit in front of a television set with their daughters, watching Tom and Jerry cartoons.
+In the final scene, Angie and Kate are sitting in front of a television set with their daughters, watching Tom and Jerry cartoons.